NeimanRD/DragOS/README.md

-# simple-os
+# DragOS
-A repository for my os development.
+A simple hobbyist project